coloboxp/Portfolio/README.md

 # Portfolio

-Ruby on Rails application to be cloud hosted.
+> Ruby on Rails 5 application to be cloud hosted.

-* Ruby version: 2.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+> The application allows users to create their own portfolios.

+### Features

+- Realtime chat engine for comments
+- Blog
+- Portfolio
+- Drag and Drop Interface
+- Etc